Pregnancy After Infertility

 Patients who have triplets or more are usually referred to a maternal fetal medicine specialist; reducing the multiple birth to twins or even a single fetus may be advisable because it is safer for the mother and baby in most cases.

-ICSI appears to increase the risk of an extremely rare group of disorders known as imprinting disorders (Beckwith-Wiedemann, and Angelman syndrome) as well as hypospadias, an abnormality of the location of the urethra on the penis in male children.
+Intracytoplasmic sperm injection (ICSI) appears to increase the risk of an extremely rare group of disorders known as imprinting disorders (Beckwith-Wiedemann, and Angelman syndrome) as well as hypospadias, an abnormality of the location of the urethra on the penis in male children.
 Sex chromosome abnormalities are increased in patients using ICSI but some of this may be the result of the man’s low sperm quality, which may also be a genetic defect.
 Nevertheless, if ICSI is advisable to reduce the risk of low fertilization, it should be used.